 Our international patent portfolio currently consists of issued and pending patents in multiple families covering our platform and related enabling technologies in important markets in North America, South America, Europe, and Asia.
-We strive to obtain broad claims in our patents, including exclusivity of our Cell Pouch device and related technologies in combination with a wide range of therapeutic cell technologies including glucose-responsive insulin-producing stem cell-derived cells, and also going forward with the newly acquired local immune protection conformal coating intellectual property, for the treatment of a number of chronic diseases.
+We strive to obtain broad claims in our patents, including exclusivity of our Cell Pouch device and related technologies in combination with a wide range of therapeutic cell technologies including glucose-responsive insulin-producing stem cell-derived cells, and also going forward with our acquired local immune protection conformal coating intellectual property and that recently licensed from UMiami, for the treatment of a number of chronic diseases.
 We intend to continue to expand our patent and licensing portfolio, through inventions developed internally as well as through strategic in-licensing, to maximize the commercial potential of our platform technologies.